vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

-I'm planning to cross-post this to openborders.info (given that the grantee works in that area) as well as the EA Forum (given that some of my decisionmaking process was guided by principles similar to effective altruist principles).
+I'm planning to cross-post this to openborders.info (given that the grantee works in that area) as well as the EA Forum (given that some of my decision-making process was guided by principles similar to effective altruist principles).
 Some sections of the post are explicitly targeted at the respective audiences of those sites.